What you must know about File server restore

 - File server agents earlier than version 4.6.9, the backup request triggered while a restore is in progress will be queued.

-- Full scan restore will be marked icon.
+- Full scan restores will be marked icon.

 Restore workflow on the same File server